oracle-livelabs/apex/shopping-cart/2-adding-columns/adding-columns.md

     ![Create Lookup Column wizard](./images/lt-clothing.png " ")

-8. The columns COLOR, DEPARTMENT, and CLOTHING in the **Products** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID respectively, and their data type changed to NUMBER.
+8. The columns COLOR, DEPARTMENT, and CLOTHING in the **PRODUCTS** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID respectively, and their data type changed to NUMBER.
 Also, there are new tables containing the values of the products:

     - COLOR_LOOKUP